Trebah Garden, a sub-tropical paradise with

-gardens in the world.
+80 finest gardens in the world.

-Shop, a spacious new Planter's Cafe, and
+contains a Gift Shop, a spacious Planter's

 you will find a wide range of conservatory and outdoor